2014-04-20 - SWEET ORANGE EK FROM 195.16.88[.]159 PORT 9290 - FLASH AND JAVA EXPLOITS

 - Because the HTTP exploit traffic happened over TCP port 9290, no events showed up from Sguil on Security Onion.

-- I used tcprewrite to change port 9290 to 80 in the PCAP, then played back the file with tcpreplay on Security Onion, which generated Sweet Orange EK events.
+- I used tcprewrite to change port 9290 to 80 in the pcap, then played back the file with tcpreplay on Security Onion, which generated Sweet Orange EK events.

 - In this traffic, a Flash exploit is delivered like the one Kafeine found in Sweet Orange EK traffic on 2014-02-07 (link).